 Here there are two metrics we need to distinguish: the maternal risk per pregnancy, but also the lifetime risk to a woman, which depends on the number of children she has.

-In the visualization below we see the latest maternal mortality rates across the world.
+In the visualization we see the latest maternal mortality rates across the world.
 What becomes clear from the map scale – spanning orders of magnitude – is the extent of cross-country inequality: the magnitude of the differences in mortality between countries are very large.
 In most high-income countries, maternal mortality is now very low.
 The average rate in the European Union is 8 maternal deaths per 100,000 live births.
-In some countries such as Poland, Greece, Finland and Sweden, the rate is even lower at 3 to 4 per 100,000.
+In some countries such as Poland, Italy, and Sweden, the rate is even lower at 3 to 4 per 100,000.

 The five countries where a woman is most likely to die in a given pregnancy are:

 - South Sudan;